 #2 You influencer is not relevant

-Look at how aligned a blogger’s content is with your messaging.
-A relevant influencer has an expertise and subject-matter credibility, as well as developed, solid relationships with their followers.
+Look at how aligned an influencer’s content is with your messaging.
+A relevant influencer has expertise and subject-matter credibility, as well as developed, solid relationships with their followers.

-For instance, it’s strange to advertise hair vitamins with the blogger who always wears wigs.
+For instance, it’s strange to advertise hair vitamins with an influencer who always wears wigs.

-#3 Influencer’s followers live outside your target market
+#3 Influencer’s audience live outside your target market

-Imagine that you sell a product only for the US market and you find a perfect blogger from Miami.
+Imagine that you sell a product only for the US market and you find a perfect creator from Miami.

 You pay for sponsored posts but get no sales.
 Want to know why?

-Influencer’s followers live in Brazil and Argentina and only 8% of them lives in the US.
+Influencer’s followers live in Brazil and Argentina and only 8% of them live in the US.

-#4 Influencer’s followers are not your target audience
+#4 Influencer’s audience is not your target audience

-If you sell a product for women it’s obvious that you should work with female influencers who have a female audience.
-But sometimes even beauty bloggers have a male core audience.
+If you sell a product for women it’s obvious that you should work with influencers who have a female audience.
+But sometimes even beauty influencers have a male core audience.